The Temporary Assistance for Needy Families

 For an overview of spending trends for low-income assistance programs, see CRS Report R41823, Low-Income

-Assistance Programs: Trends in Federal Spending
+Assistance Programs: Trends in Federal Spending, by Gene Falk.

 Congressional Research Service